xuancanhit99/ai_model_gateway/README.md

 ## 📜 Activity Log

 The gateway logs important events related to provider key management:
-- Manual actions via UI: Add, Delete, Select/Unselect, Import keys.
+- **Manual actions via UI**: Add, Delete, Select/Unselect, Import keys.
-- System actions: Automatic key selection/unselection during failover, key exhaustion events.
+- **System actions**: Automatic key selection/unselection during failover, key exhaustion events.
+- **Detailed logging**: Each log entry includes timestamp, action type, provider name, key identifier, and description.

-Logs can be viewed in the "Activity Log" section of the user dashboard.
+Logs can be viewed in the "Activity Log" section of the user dashboard or retrieved programmatically through the `/api/v1/activity-logs` endpoint.

+Available log actions include:
+- `ADD`: When a new provider key is added
+- `DELETE`: When a provider key is deleted
+- `SELECT`: When a key is selected (manually or automatically via failover)
+- `UNSELECT`: When a key is unselected (manually or due to errors)
+- `IMPORT`: When keys are batch imported

+This comprehensive logging system allows administrators to track key usage patterns, troubleshoot authentication issues, and monitor the automatic failover system's effectiveness.

 ## 🏗️ Project Structure